May 25, 2023

 A study published by the Carnegie Endowment for International Peace, drawing on data that covers 202 countries and goes back more than two centuries, found that no established democracy in recent history has been as deeply polarized as the U.S. is currently.

 Nelson Kraybill will join us to discuss the themes of, and the stories behind, his new book Stuck Together, published by MennoMedia.
-Drawing from Scripture, his own life journey, and the witness of others, he demonstrates how even small steps of reconciliation by confessionally grounded Christians can have big effect and give loving Christian witness in a polarized church and society.
+Drawing from Scripture, his own life journey, and the witness of others, he demonstrates how even small steps of reconciliation by confessionally grounded Christians can have a big effect and give loving Christian witness in a polarized church and society.

 When we feel worn down by the chasms dividing us, we can take hope from the early Christian vision of God uniting all things in Christ, a hope that can lead us to act.
 Stuck Together explores Bible stories and narratives ancient and modern that inspire us to open hearts and minds to persons with whom we disagree as we gain confidence in our own convictions.